-ACCT480 - Capstone Project in Accounting 3 Credits Available as hybrid only
+ACCT480 - Capstone Project in Accounting

 The Capstone Project in Accounting requires students to define research, design, implement, and evaluate a project of their own choosing relevant to the needs of a work situation.
-The project, which may identify and analyze an accounting need or issue, offer a proposal for solving an accounting problem, or develop an accounting plan for a business, requires the integration of five course areas in a student's program of Accounting.
+The project, which may identify and analyze an accounting need or issue, offer a proposal for solving an accounting problem, or develop accounting plan for a business, requires the integration of five course areas in a student's program of Accounting.
 Orientation for the Capstone begins after a student has completed the appropriate hours required by the discipline.
 A faculty advisor works closely with students in developing their plan for a Capstone Project.
 Research and analysis are required.
 Students deliver both oral and written presentation of the project.